 Take a Drive Along the Niagara Parkway

 There are few things in life more enjoyable than a lovely, scenic drive.
-And in particular one which then British Prime Minister Sir Winston Churchill famously described in 1943 as the “prettiest Sunday afternoon drive in the world.”
+And in particular, one which then British Prime Minister Sir Winston Churchill famously described in 1943 as the “prettiest Sunday afternoon drive in the world.”

-Since 1931, the Niagara Parkway has provided motorists and their passengers fantastic scenery as it travels from Fort Erie to Niagara on the Lake.
+Since 1931, the Niagara Parkway has provided motorists and their passengers with fantastic scenery as it travels from Fort Erie to Niagara on the Lake.
 While those staying in Niagara Falls for a few days may not travel the whole distance, there are opportunities for a short trip to see some amazing sites close to their accommodations.

 The Butterfly Conservatory is another must-visit destination along the Niagara Parkway.
 One of the largest glass-enclosed conservatories in North America, it allows you to envelope yourself among the fluttering beauty of over 2,000 brilliantly hued butterflies.
-Explore 180 metres of winding paths surrounded by lush vegetation that makes the butterflies feel at home.
+Explore 180 meters of winding paths surrounded by lush vegetation that makes the butterflies feel at home.